drbawb/babou/DEVELOP.md

 The difference is that these instances are short-lived (until the request is rendered) and they do not share state between requests.

+--

+CloseContext() is executed on a request-safe instance by iterating over the chain a second-time, _after the request has been served by the controller._

+You can use this as a signal to close file or database handles, write out any stateful information, etc.

 Contextual Views
 ===